-payments on US equity swaps that are subject to withholding tax under Section 871(m), or regulations thereunder expected to be issued in 2012, regardless of whether the dividend equivalent payor is foreign or US; and (d) certain payments relating to interest or dividends made by a payor under a derivative referencing a US debt or equity security if the recipient of the derivative is considered the "tax owner" of the underlying asset under US tax rules.
-In 2015, this withholding will be expanded to include gross proceeds on the transactions.
+Regulations under FATCA are expected to be proposed in December of 2011, and finalized by the end of the summer of 2012.
+Currently, it is unclear to what extent the FATCA rules will impact derivative transactions.
+Starting January 1, 2014, we expect the withholding tax to apply to: (a) any payment of interest by a US payor (including a US branch of a foreign entity) under a Credit Support Annex or the pass through of US source interest on collateral held in custody; (b) transactions that create deemed loans, and therefore deemed US source interest payments, under US tax rules (e.g., a significant upfront payment under a swap) if payor is US (including a US branch of a foreign entity); (c) payments on US equity swaps that are subject to withholding tax under Section 871(m), or regulations thereunder expected to be issued in 2012, regardless of whether the dividend equivalent payor is foreign or US; and (d) certain payments relating to interest or dividends made by a payor under a derivative referencing a US debt or equity security if the recipient of the derivative is considered the "tax owner" of the underlying asset under US tax rules.
+Periodic payments under a swap or gross proceeds from the early termination of a swap may also be subject to FATCA withholding.6

-With respect to withholding on passthru payments, the Proposed Regulations indicate that withholding will occur no earlier than January 1, 2017, but reserve of the definition of passthru payments.
+Moreover, starting January 1, 2015, FATCA withholding on nonparticipating FFIs and recalcitrant account holders is required under the yet to be defined passthru payment rules.
 Depending on how the regulations are written, the passthru payment rules could impose FATCA withholding on a significantly more expansive universe of payments, including payments on derivatives that do not reference US assets.
-For example, a swap payment from a participating FFI to a non-participating FFI or recalcitrant account holder could be subject to FATCA withholding if the participating FFI holds US assets either directly or indirectly, even if the reference asset is a non-US asset (e.g. a Korean bond).
+For example, based on current IRS guidance, a swap payment from a participating FFI to a non-participating FFI or recalcitrant account holder could be subject to FATCA withholding if the participating FFI holds US assets either directly or indirectly, even if the reference asset is a non-US asset (e.g. a Korean bond).
 In addition, the passthru payment rules could cover payments on derivatives referencing US debt or equity securities regardless of whether the recipient is deemed the tax owner of the referenced securities and whether the payor is US or foreign (i.e., foreign to foreign payments).
-For example, a total return swap between two Japanese counterparties on US equities could potentially be subject to FATCA withholding if the payor is a participating FFI and the payee is a nonparticipating FFI.
-In addition, payments on gross proceeds from loans and other US securities will also be subject to FATCA withholding.
+For example, a total return swap between two Japanese counterparties on US equities could potentially be subject to FATCA